jbilander/RA5-512K/README.md

 TODO: Insert BOM here
 ***

 This is how the original battery damaged/corroded board looked like.
 The NiCd battery had leaked and the Cadmium has eaten a large chunk of the copper.
-I desolder all the components to reveal all the traces for reverse engineering to take place.
+I desoldered all the components to reveal all the traces for reverse engineering to take place.

 <a href="images/RA5-512k_pic5.jpg">
 <img src="images/RA5-512k_pic5.jpg" width="202" height="151">